rubyquaildesign/rubyquail-website/src/markdown-data/cv/work/RMIT.md

 to: Dec 2018
 ---

-- Maintained and repeated 3D printers and Soldering stations
+- Maintained and repaired 3D printers and soldering stations
 - Helped Students with preparing models for printing, using the printers themselves, and managing their expectations.